 1/12 tsp turmeric, optional (for colour)

 Black pepper, to taste

 30g chives, finely chopped

-Place your onion, clove, fennel seeds, bay leaves, black peppercorns into a saucepan, with the soya milk and vegetable stock.
-Bring to the boil and then immediately take off the heat.
-Set aside for 10 or so minutes to infuse (if you prefer a stronger flavour you could leave this much longer or even overnight).
+Place your onion, clove, fennel seeds, bay leaves, black peppercorns into a saucepan, along with the soya milk and vegetable stock.
+Bring the mixture to the boil and then immediately take it off the heat.
+Set it aside for 10 or so minutes to infuse (if you prefer a stronger flavour you could leave this much longer or even overnight).